 You'll also want to consider the ease of cleaning.
 Every model we tested has a crumb tray, but they were not created equally.
 We preferred trays that we could easily remove with a single hand, and removed from the front so you didn't have to move the entire unit to empty the crumbs.

 The Smeg 2-Slice and the Breville Die-Cast led the field in our ease of use testing.
 It has intuitive controls that are inherently easy to use.
 Apart from this standout, most of the models we tested earned mediocre scores in our ease of use testing.

 Step 4: One Last Consideration for Parents

 When purchasing a toaster there isn't such thing as a bad choice, but there is such thing as a better choice.
 The functional elements of all models are incredibly similar, meaning they will all produce a decent slice of toast.
-Even the Darth Toaster, which was clearly designed with a greater emphasis on aesthetics rather than quality, fashioned toast that we would be happy to eat every morning.
 However, small differences in toasting quality between models can be meaningful to toast aficionados, and careful consideration of features and usability can improve the experience of any morning toastmaster.
 This article can help you get the most for your money by helping you find the perfect model for your needs, rather than settling for an acceptable one.